sarthakmishraa/Capstone-Project-MCalm/README.md

 And you can see that after hitting the GO button, Result is displayed as ‘You Lose’.

 ![Module 1](https://github.com/sarthakmishraa/Capstone-Project-MCalm/blob/main/static/images/snip_game_of_21_result2.JPG)

+This is the case in which the user is winning because the user entered 15, 16 and now there is no way a computer can win this game unless the user does not comprehend the game pretty well.
+And now the user has to enter the numbers in a way that the computer gets to put 21, i.e just enter numbers till 20.

 ![Module 1](https://github.com/sarthakmishraa/Capstone-Project-MCalm/blob/main/static/images/snip_game_of_21_result3.JPG)
 ![Module 1](https://github.com/sarthakmishraa/Capstone-Project-MCalm/blob/main/static/images/snip_game_of_21_result4.JPG)